 Aluminum Foil: Just the regular heavy-duty aluminum foil has been our go-to for foil packets.
 Reynolds Wrap makes a large format grilling foil, which can be helpful for larger groups.

 How to make grilled potatoes in foil

 Next, it’s time to prep your potatoes.
 If you are using baby potatoes, you will probably only need to cut them in half (or in quarters if they are larger).
-If you are using larger potatoes like full sized reds or yukon golds, then you will want to cut them down into roughly 1” x 1” pieces.
-Transfer all the cut up potatoes into a large bowl.
+If you are using larger potatoes like full-sized reds or Yukon golds, then you will want to cut them down into roughly 1” x 1” pieces.
+Transfer all the cut-up potatoes to a large bowl.